 3.1 MTCI-SC Meetings

 MTCI-SC meetings will generally be held on a quarterly basis, but at a minimum, annually.
-Meetings will be organized for the purpose of conducting business including via voting (provided a quorum as described in §3.1.2 is present).
+Meetings will be organized for the purpose of conducting business including voting (provided a quorum as described in §3.1.2 is present).
 The conduct of such business includes but is not limited to making assignments, receiving reports of work, considering the need for draft standards or technical reports, resolving differences among Working Groups, and considering views and objections from any source.

-Voting at a MTCI-SC meeting that fulfills quorum requirements is authorized on all business before the MTCI-SC with the exception of approving draft candidate American National Standards or Technical Reports.
-This activity can only be done by letter ballot amongst the consensus body.
-Reaffirmation of standards or technical reports can be voted on at a MTCI-SC meeting but any consensus body members not present will be afforded the opportunity to register a vote via letter ballot.

-The MTConnect Chairperson or Vice-Chairperson will be present at all meetings.

 3.1.1 Open Meetings

 Meetings of the MTCI-SC will be open to all members and others having a direct and material interest, including members of the general public.
 At least four weeks' notice of regularly scheduled meetings will be given to ANSI by the Secretariat for publication in ANSI Standards Action and in other media designed to reach directly and materially affected interests, as deemed appropriate by the Secretariat.
 The notice will describe the purpose of the meeting and will identify a readily available source for further information.
 An agenda will be available and will be distributed in advance of the meeting to members and to others expressing interest.
 Non-members choosing to attend an MTConnect meeting will be there as observers only.
 Meeting reports will be generated and distributed by the Secretariat.